-Koti is a piece of malicious software, which is part of the Djvu ransomware family.
+Koti is malicious software, which is part of the Djvu ransomware family.
 It is designed to encrypt the files of infected systems in order to make ransom demands.
-As this ransomware encrypts, all of the affected files are appended with the ".koti" extension.
-For example, a file originally titled something like "1.jpg" would appear as "1.jpg.koti" - after encryption.
-Following the end of this process, a text file - "_readme.txt" - is created dropped into every compromised folder.
+When this ransomware encrypts, all affected files are appended with the ".koti" extension.
+For example, a file originally named something like "1.jpg" would appear as "1.jpg.koti" after encryption.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: